jaantollander/masters-thesis/content/30_monitoring.md

 # Monitoring and analysis
 ![
-High-level overview of the monitoring system and analysis.
+A high-level overview of the monitoring system and analysis.
 Rounded rectangles indicate programs, and arrows indicate data flow.
 \label{fig:monitoring-system}
 ](figures/lustre-monitor.drawio.svg)